 - One Site Processing or Off Site Processing

-This feature is cool, because it gives you the options to choose.
+This feature is cool because it gives you the options to choose.
 Do you want to collect customer credit card data on your website, or do you want to redirect them to a Stripe checkout page (off site) to complete their purchase?

-Nice thing about using Gravity Forms is the possibilities.
+The nice thing about using Gravity Forms is the possibilities.
 You can almost build any kind of payment form for any product, service, or subscription.
 You could even use it to sell your physical products.

 Who Should Use It?